Download the Free Shutter Speed Chart PDF, for reference, while reading the in-depth photography guide, below.

 When this happens, the pixel’s color becomes pure white.
 All light information previously collected by this pixel is gone forever.
 This is a bad thing.

 Keep the following key points in mind:

-- As the sensor collects more light the image quality increases, provided individual pixels are not “clipped” for the Red, Green, Blue & luminosity channels.
+- As the sensor collects more light the image quality increases, provided individual pixels are not “clipped” for the Red, Green, Blue & RGB Channels.

 - In nature, some things are very close to pure white, such as direct sunlight.
 If a few pixels become “clipped” it’s not a big deal.